SeongchunYang/KF/README.md

 ## System Requirements

-Tested on MacBook Pro 16inch (2019), Intel version.
+Tested on MacBook Pro 16inch (2019, Intel(R) Core(TM) i9-9880H CPU @ 2.30GHz).
 Each runs of filters should take no more than a few dozen seconds at most.

 Conda environment .yml is provided directly in the repo.
 Create an environment in your machine by the following line in the terminal.